 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Medications can have a variety of effects on your eyes, ranging from minor, temporary issues such as blurred vision to permanent damage.

-Corticosteroids: People take these for a range of conditions, from asthma and allergies to arthritis and skin conditions.
+Corticosteroids— People take these for a range of conditions, from asthma and allergies to arthritis and skin conditions.
 But whether in cream or pill form, they can cause swelling in the back of the eye or retina and potentially lead to cataracts.

-Antihistamines: They may fight allergies, but they also can raise certain patients’ risk for glaucoma.
+Antihistamines — They may fight allergies, but they also can raise certain patients’ risk for glaucoma.
 See more information below for those with particularly high risk levels.

-Antipsychotic medications: Drugs such as Thorazine and Mellaril can be toxic to your retina.
+Antipsychotic medications — Drugs such as Thorazine® and Mellaril® can be toxic to your retina.

-“And if you take a medication that comes with risk, be sure to have regular eye exams to make sure they don’t damage your vision.
+“And if you take a medication that comes with risk, be sure to have regular eye exams to make sure they don’t damage your vision,” he says.

 Anyone taking medications such as cortisone and others listed above may experience visual side effects.

-But if you have glaucoma or diabetes, you should be especially vigilant.
-Some people’s eyes are configured to have a “narrow angle” that puts them at risk for an acute onset of glaucoma,” he adds.
+“If you have glaucoma or diabetes, you should be especially cautious,” Dr. Gans says.
+“Some people’s eyes are configured to have a narrow angle that puts them at risk for an acute onset of glaucoma,” he adds.

-“With high blood sugar levels, there is temporary swelling within the lens of the eye, resulting in blurred vision.
-With poor control of blood sugar, structural damage can occur within the eye that can cause severe vision loss.
+“With high blood sugar levels there’s temporary swelling within the lens of the eye, resulting in blurred vision,” he says.
+“With poor control of blood sugar structural damage can occur within the eye that can cause severe vision loss.”

-If you get a new prescription or even start a new OTC medication, be aware of anything that causes pain to the eyes, or distorted or blurred vision.
+If you get a new prescription or even start a new OTC medication, be aware of anything that causes pain to the eyes or distorted or blurred vision.

-If you do experience a problem, talk to the doctor who prescribed the medication.
-Don’t stop the medication without your doctor’s advice.
-They’ll want to assess whether the medication is the likely culprit — and sometimes the benefits outweigh the side effects.
+“If you do experience a problem, talk to the doctor who prescribed the medication,” Dr. Gans advises.
+“Don’t stop the medication without your doctor’s advice.
+They’ll want to assess whether the medication is the likely culprit — and sometimes the benefits outweigh the side effects.”

-If you’re having clear-cut eye problems related to medication, see an eye doctor.
-Your vision is too important to assume side effects will just go away.
+“Remember, if you’re having clear-cut eye problems related to medication, see an eye doctor,” Dr. Gans emphasizes.
+“Your vision is too important to assume side effects will just go away.”